 Is There a Breast Mesh Lawsuit?

-Our lawyers are investigating potential breast mesh and internal bra lawsuits against manufacturers that marketed surgical mesh implants for use in breast reconstruction and cosmetic surgery.
+Our lawyers are investigating potential breast mesh and internal bra lawsuits against manufacturers that sold surgical mesh implants that were used in breast reconstruction and cosmetic surgery.

-Originally developed for hernia repair and general soft-tissue reinforcement, these surgical mesh products were later marketed to plastic surgeons as a way to create an “internal bra” that could provide lasting support after breast reconstruction or augmentation.
+Originally developed for hernia repair and general soft-tissue reinforcement, these surgical mesh products were later sold to plastic surgeons for use as an “internal bra,” which women were told could provide lasting support after breast reconstruction or augmentation.
+However, women nationwide have been left with devastating and painful breast mesh complications.

-However, as their use expanded, growing reports of mesh degradation, hardening, and detachment from surrounding tissue began to surface.
+Reports outlining problems with mesh degradation, hardening, and detachment from surrounding tissue began to surface as use of the products expanded among cosmetic surgeons.
 Despite being promoted as safe and effective, the U.S. Food and Drug Administration (FDA) has confirmed that no surgical mesh has been cleared or approved for use in breast reconstruction or cosmetic breast surgery.

 Which Breast Mesh Products Are Under Investigation?

-Our breast mesh injury lawyers are reviewing claims involving the following internal bra products, which were marketed for use in breast reconstruction or augmentation procedures despite never being approved by the FDA for these purposes:
+Our breast mesh injury lawyers are reviewing claims involving the following internal bra products, which were never approved by the FDA for the use in breast reconstruction or augmentation procedures:

 • GalaFLEX, GalaFORM, GalaSHAPE (Becton Dickinson / Galatea Surgical)